oat-sa/extension-tao-task-queue/README.md

 ```

 __Note__:
-> Before run the commands, please make sure that you're on the tao root folder:
+> Before run the commands, please make sure that you're on the tao root folder.

 ### Initializing the queues and the task log container